|Spectacular Eastern Sierra in Eastern California

 closure on most of the roads.
 On the other hand, there were still lots of snow on the high mountain peaks such

-that Eastern Sierra mountains with snow caps look very beautiful and impressive in April 2012.
+that Eastern Sierra mountains with snow caps look very beautiful and picturesque in April 2012.

 太浩湖 幽深秀麗碧藍的翡翠灣，一灣碧水微泛漣漪，湖中小船悠悠，小島婷婷玉立， 四

-Map: Click here to see an interactive Google Map showing location of Emerald Bay in Lake Tahoe
+Map: Click here to see an interactive Google Map showing location of parking lot of Emerald Bay State Park

 Another awesome view of the magnificent Emerald Bay in Lake Tahoe.
 In 1969, Emerald Bay was designated